What has Food Standards Scotland been doing to prepare for Brexit?

 What happens to food law after Brexit?

 The majority of food law currently comes from the EU and has served us well for many years.
-We’ve been working with the Scottish and UK Governments to make sure the same legal standards and regulations apply to food should the UK leave the EU on March 29 without a deal.
+We’ve been working with the Scottish and UK Governments to make sure the same legal standards and regulations apply to food should the UK leave the EU.
 This has involved a lengthy and complex process to implement ‘statutory instruments’ (legislation) bringing existing EU laws over into UK law so that there is a smooth transition, and that standards applied in the EU are carried over to the UK.
 These proposals have been thoroughly reviewed by the Scottish Parliament’s Health and Sport Committee.
 We have also been consulting on, and making changes to, some domestic food law (Scottish Statutory Instruments), to ensure that food law continues to work effectively after exit.

 Working with others across the UK, Food Standards Scotland is making good progress in the development of proposals for UK-wide frameworks which may be needed to ensure co-operation in areas of food and feed hygiene and safety, nutrition and labelling across the UK when the UK leaves the EU.
 These frameworks cover policy areas for which FSS has lead responsibility in Scotland, and involve liaison with lead UK Government departments such as the Food Standards Agency, Department of Health and Social Care and Department for Food and Rural Affairs.
 These proposals will need to be approved by Ministers across the UK.